sebboyer/Deep_ensembling/README.md

 - para : if para=1 run in parallel
 - model_type : if model_type='concat' trained concatenated models (concatenate all dataSet but one and train models on this concatenation, do it for each hold-out DataSet).

-## How to use : Build Ensembling structure
+## How to use : Build Ensembling Structures

-This package allows you to create from very simple to very complex "Ensembling method" always with very little code.
+This package allows you to create your own from very simple to very complex "Ensembling method".

 A structure is defined as an object from class 'Network'.
-When no 'links' between layers are mentionned the fully-connected option is default.
-We show the code to create the two structures shown in the figure below.
+When no 'links' between layers are mentionned the default is fully-connected.
+We show code to create the two structures shown in the figure below.

 ```python
 from ensembling import *